DoveTiger1/app-academy-3/04-TDDAndOOP/05-refactoringPrinciples/singleResponsibilityPrinciple.md

 > limiting the impact of changing your code.

-## Makes code easier to change and easier to identify the section of code that needs to be changed.
+## Makes code easier to change and easier to identify the section of code that needs to be change

 Consider the function for abbreviating words in a sentence.
 If a word in the sentence is longer than 3 characters, shorten it to be three characters without any vowels.